Cleveland Cavaliers

-The Cleveland Cavaliers (often referred to as the Cavs) are an American professional basketball team based in Cleveland.
-The Cavaliers compete in the National Basketball Association (NBA) as a member of the league's Eastern Conference Central Division.
+The Cleveland Cavaliers, often referred to as the Cavs, are an American professional basketball team based in Cleveland.
+The Cavaliers compete in the National Basketball Association (NBA) as a member of the Central Division of the Eastern Conference.
 The team began play as an expansion team in 1970, along with the Portland Trail Blazers and Buffalo Braves.
 Home games were first held at Cleveland Arena from 1970 to 1974, followed by the Richfield Coliseum from 1974 to 1994.
-Since 1994, the Cavs have played home games at Rocket Mortgage FieldHouse in downtown Cleveland, which is shared with the Cleveland Monsters of the American Hockey League.
+Since 1994, the Cavs have played home games at Rocket Arena in downtown Cleveland, which is shared with the Cleveland Monsters of the American Hockey League.
 Dan Gilbert has owned the team since March 2005.

 The Cavaliers opened their inaugural season by losing their first 15 games and struggled in their early years, placing no better than sixth in the Eastern Conference during their first five seasons.
 The team won their first Central Division title in 1976, which also marked the first winning season and playoff appearance in franchise history, where they advanced to the Eastern Conference Finals.
 The franchise was purchased by Ted Stepien in 1980.
 Stepien's tenure as owner was marked by six coaching changes, questionable trades and draft decisions, and poor attendance, leading to $15 million in financial losses.
 The Cavs went 66–180 over the course of those three seasons and endured a 24-game losing streak spanning the 1981–82 and 1982–83 seasons.